OPS-E2E-PPE/VBA-Docs/api/Word.EmailSignature.EmailSignatureEntries.md

 keywords: vbawd10.chm165412969
 f1_keywords:
 - vbawd10.chm165412969
-ms.prod: word
 api_name:
 - Word.EmailSignature.EmailSignatureEntries
 ms.assetid: 8b5a2f6a-d9fe-5f92-d93d-a59e67ee7100
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # EmailSignature.EmailSignatureEntries property (Word)

 Returns an **[EmailSignatureEntries](Word.EmailSignatureEntries.md)** object that represents the email signature entries in Microsoft Word.
 Read-only.

 ## Syntax

 _expression_. `EmailSignatureEntries`

  _expression_ An expression that returns an '[EmailSignature](Word.EmailSignature.md)' object.

 ## Remarks

 An email signature is standard text that ends an email message, such as your name and telephone number.
 Use the **EmailSignatureEntries** property to create and manage a collection of email signatures that Word will use when creating email messages.

 ## Example